 “But what does that change?
 Particularly if he’s there by choice, as I believe he would be.
-If Silph is hiring scientists to work off the record for them, particularly in secret, it makes sense to kidnap those no one would miss, or who would be written off… but they might also target those with nothing else to lose, who would welcome a sense of purpose, security, even seclusion.”
+If Silph is hiring scientists to work off the record for them it makes sense to kidnap those no one would miss, or who would be written off… but they might also target those with nothing else to lose, who would welcome a sense of purpose, security, even seclusion.”

 “Which includes Fuji.”
 Not that she blames him.
 If she’d lost Tom and Red… she doesn’t even want to think about it.